d-lynch95/Portfolio-1-GreatOceanRoadsters/README.md

 ### Media

 <!--
-The hero image and the images for the itinerary page were taken from pexels.comhe
+The hero image and the images for the itinerary page were taken from [Pexels](https://pexels.com)

-The favicon was sourced from [Favicon.io] (https://favicon.io/favicon-generator/) -->
+The favicon was sourced from [Favicon.io] (https://favicon.io/favicon-generator/)

+The youtube iframe footage was taken from [Oleg Smirnov](https://www.youtube.com/watch?v=9OcBGr5-yRE) -->

 - The photos used on the home and sign up page are from This Open Source site